conlpate/dsc-phase-3-project/README.md

 "*Defund the Police*" is not a new rallying cry.
 Per [The Guardian, June 2020](https://www.theguardian.com/us-news/2020/jun/05/defunding-the-police-us-what-does-it-mean), "For years, community groups have advocated for defunding law enforcement - taking money away from police and prisons - and reinvesting those funds in services."
 They estimate the movement has existed for five years or more, increasing after the fatal shoooting of Michael Brown in 2014.

-As calls to defund the police gained traction, *The Washington Post* began tracking fatal police shootings in the U.S starting in 2015 ([Washington Post Database Overview](https://www.washingtonpost.com/graphics/investigations/police-shootings-database/?itid=lk_inline_manual_3)).

-Perhaps one of the clearest examples of a need to defund the police came with the death of Daniel Prude in October, 2020.
+Perhaps one of the clearest examples in recent years of a need to reassess police funding and services came with the death of Daniel Prude in October, 2020.

 ![daniel prude](https://github.com/conlpate/dsc-mod-3-project-v2-1-onl01-dtsc-pt-052620/blob/master/images3/daniel%20prude%20treated%20like.png)

 [On Daniel Prude, NYTimes, Oct 2020](https://www.washingtonpost.com/graphics/investigations/police-shootings-database/?itid=lk_inline_manual_3)

-Daniel Prude, a 41 year old man in Rochester, NY, with a history of mental illness, died of asphyxia while suffering a mental health episode.
-He passed after being restrained and hooded by local law enforcement.
+Daniel Prude, a 41 year old man in Rochester, NY, with a history of mental illness, died of asphyxia after being hooded and physically restrained by local police officers.
+At the time of his arrest and physical restraint, Daniel was suffering from a mental health episode, triggered by the ingestion of PCP.
+Daniel's death was ruled a homicide by the medical examiner conducting his autopsy.

+As calls to defund the police gained traction, *The Washington Post* began tracking fatal police shootings in the U.S starting in 2015 ([Washington Post Database Overview](https://www.washingtonpost.com/graphics/investigations/police-shootings-database/?itid=lk_inline_manual_3)).

 While Daniel Prude's name is not in *The Washington Post's* database, as he was not shot, his death is a tragic illustration of fatal force used against those suffering from a mental illness.